 - Touchless access to doors

-- No need to remember to carry key cards
+- No need to remember to grab a key card

 - High security for the building, since you are verifying the person directly

 Face Recognition Access: Hardware and Equipment

 Face recognition access control requires a specialized reader for running face recognition.
 However, most systems utilize the pre-existing hardware inside a building.
 Most facial recognition access reader hardware works with existing electronic door lock, current wiring, and motion sensors etc. This means you can upgrade to touchless access systems by reusing most of the infrastructure already in place.